-\paragraph{Global budget balance.} For each time step $t$, the notion of \emph{revenue} of the platform, which we denote by $\rev$, is defined in \Cref{eq:rev} as the difference between what has been paid to the seller and the price received from the buyer.
-The learner maintains a budget $B_t$, which is initially $0$ ($B_0 = 0$) and is updated at each time step according to the revenue generated or consumed: ${B_t \gets B_{t-1} + \rev_t(p_t,q_t).}$ We restrict the learner to enforce a {\em global budget balance} property: the final budget $B_T$ has to be non-negative.
-This condition ensures that the learner has not subsidized the marker, {\em overall}.
-In practice, this condition is enforced if the learner always posts prices $p_t,q_t$ such that $(p_t-q_t) \le B_{t-1}$.\footnote{Actually, this is an if and only if.
-Indeed if $p_t-q_t>B_t$ the adversary might select valuations $s_t, b_t$ such that $\rev_t(p_t,q_t)<-B_{t-1}$ and thus $B_t<0$.
-After that the adversary might select valuations that $(s_\tau,b_\tau)=(0,0)$ for all $\tau\ge t+1$, and thus $B_T=B_{t}<0$.} Similarly to the gain from trade, we write $\rev_t(p)$ instead of $\rev_t(p,p)$ when the same price is posted to both agents.
-We observe that, by definition, it holds that $\rev_t(p)=0$.
+\xhdr{Global budget balance.} For each time step $t$, the notion of \emph{profit} of the learner is naturally defined: if the agents accept prices $p_t$ and $q_t$, then the learner receives a net profit of $q_t - p_t \in [-1,1]$.
+Unlike the case of the gain from trade, the learner naturally knows its profit at the end of each time step, as it sets the prices and always observes whether the trade occurred.
+The learner maintains a budget $B_t$, which is initially $0$ ($B_0 = 0$) and is updated at each time step according to the profit generated or consumed: ${B_t \gets B_{t-1} + \prof_t(p_t,q_t).}$ We restrict the learner to enforce a {\em global budget balance} property which states that the final budget $B_T$ has to be non-negative with probability $1$.
+In practice, we require the learner to always post prices $p_t,q_t$ such that $(p_t-q_t) \le B_{t-1}$.\footnote{In fact, this condition is not just sufficient, but also necessary.
+Indeed, if $p_t-q_t>B_t$, the adversary might select valuations $(s_t, b_t)$ such that $\prof_t(p_t,q_t)<-B_{t-1}$ and thus $B_t<0$.
+After that, the adversary might select valuations $(s_\tau,b_\tau)=(0,0)$ for all $\tau\ge t+1$, thereby forcing $B_T=B_{t}<0$.}

-\paragraph{Feedback Models.} In this paper, we study three types of feedback model, that we list here in increasing order of complexity: \begin{itemize} \item\emph{Full feedback}: at the end of each round, the agents reveal their valuations (\ie $z_t = (s_t, b_t)$). \item\emph{Two-bit feedback}: the agents only reveal their willingness to accept the prices offered by the learner (\ie $z_t = (\ind{s_t \le p_t}, \ind{q_t \le b_t})$) \item\emph{One-bit feedback}: the learner only observes whether the trade happened or not (\ie $z_t = \ind{s_t \le p_t} \cdot\ind{q_t \le b_t}$). \end{itemize} These feedback models are not only interesting from the learning perspective due to their connections with the literature on partial monitoring games (see, \eg \citep{bartok2011minimax, BartokFPRS14}), but they are also well motivated in terms of practical applications.
-In particular, the full-feedback model can be used to describe sealed-bid-type auctions, and the two partial feedback settings (one- and two-bit) enforce the desirable property of revealing a minimal amount of information to the platform.
+\xhdr{Feedback models.} In this paper, we study three feedback models, that we list here in increasing order of intricacy: \begin{itemize} \item\emph{Full feedback}: at the end of each round, the agents reveal their valuations (\ie $z_t = (s_t, b_t)$). \item\emph{Two-bit feedback}: the agents only reveal their willingness to accept the prices offered by the learner (\ie $z_t$ is composed by the two bits $(\ind{s_t \le p_t}, \ind{q_t \le b_t})$) \item\emph{One-bit feedback}: the learner only observes whether the trade happened or not (\ie $z_t = \ind{s_t \le p_t} \cdot\ind{q_t \le b_t}$). \end{itemize} These feedback models are not only interesting from the theoretical learning perspective, but they are also well motivated in terms of practical applications.
+The full-feedback model can be used to describe sealed-bid-type auctions, while the two partial feedback settings (one- and two-bit) enforce the desirable property (for the agents) of revealing a minimal amount of information to the learner.